 And Joab said to the king, "Now may the Lord your God add to the people a hundred times more than there are, and may the eyes of my lord the king see it.
 But why does my lord the king desire this thing?"
 Nevertheless the king's word prevailed against Joab and against the captains of the army.
 Therefore Joab and the captains of the army went out from the presence of the king to count the people of Israel.

 a.
 Why does my lord the king desire this thing?
 Joab wasn't afraid to speak to David when he thought the king was wrong.
 With the best interest of both David and Israel in mind, Joab tactfully asked David to reconsider this foolish desire to count the nation.

 i.
-Joab also hints at the motive behind the counting - pride in David.
+Joab also hinted at the motive behind the counting - pride in David.
 The this thing that David desired was the increase of the nation, and he perhaps wanted to measure the size of his army to know if he had enough force to conquer a neighboring nation.
 "He did it out of curiosity and creature-confidence."
 (Trapp)

 ii.
 So late in his reign, David was tempted to take some of the glory in himself.
 He looked at how Israel had grown and prospered during his reign - it was remarkable indeed.
 The count was a way to take credit to himself.
 "The spirit of vainglory in numbers had taken possession of the people and the king, and there was a tendency to trust in numbers and forget God."
 (Morgan)